aaronriekenberg/rust-parallel/README.md

 # rust-parallel

-Command-line utility to execute commands in parallel and aggregate their output.
+Run commands in parallel and aggregate their outputs.
 Asynchronous application in rust and [tokio](https://tokio.rs).

 See [examples](https://github.com/aaronriekenberg/rust-parallel/wiki/Examples) for example commands and [manual](https://github.com/aaronriekenberg/rust-parallel/wiki/Manual) for more details.